-Scoring Instructions: Accessory dwelling units are secondary dwelling units located on a lot occupied by a detached single-family dwelling.
-Accessory dwelling units must be a permanent structure and include provisions for living, sleeping, eating, cooking, and sanitation and have a private entry accessed from the exterior of the building.
-Accessory dwelling units may be either detached from or attached to the primary dwelling on the lot.
-To be eligible for points, accessory dwelling units must comply with development standards for new secondary units in Chapter 18.55 (Secondary Dwelling Units) in the Zoning Code.
+Scoring Instructions: Accessory dwelling Secondary units are accessory secondary dwelling units located on a lot occupied by a detached single-family dwelling.
+Accessory dwelling Secondary units must be a permanent structure and include provisions for living, sleeping, eating, cooking, and sanitation and have a private entry accessed from the exterior of the building.
+Accessory dwelling Secondary units may be either detached from or attached to the primary dwelling on the lot.
+To be eligible for points, accessory dwelling secondary units must comply with development standards for new secondary units in Chapter 18.5584 (Secondary Dwelling Units) in the Zoning Code.